MicrosoftDocs/PowerShell-Docs/wmf/README.md

 | Windows XP | | | |  | Yes |

 **"Ships in-box"**:
-The features of the `given WMF` were shipped in the indicated version of  Windows and Windows Server.
+The features of the `specified WMF` were shipped in the indicated version of  Windows and Windows Server.
-Hence, the `given WMF` doesn't need to be installed on the indicated operating system versions.
+Hence, the `specified WMF` doesn't need to be installed on the indicated operating system versions.